SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

-**Current status**: This string is currently undergoing testing and revision.

 **Contents**

 1. Full query in copy-pasteable format